-The most recently published results from the Cancer Quality of Life Survey, including questionnaire responses received up to 31st July 2022, highlighted a lowest score for its respondents with cancer on overall health (74.3 out of 100), in comparison to that of the general population (81.8 out of 100), with respondents with cancer reporting the lowest average score in the quality of life functional categories of work or leisure (74.7 out of 100) activities.
-Furthermore, the latest analysis of the survey indicated difficulty sleeping (26.5%) as one of the symptom experienced by respondents with cancer which may benefit from further investigation, for its impact on quality of life.
+Results from the Cancer Quality of Life Survey, including questionnaire responses received up to 31st July 2022, highlighted a lowest score for its respondents with cancer on overall health (74.3 out of 100), in comparison to that of the general population (81.8 out of 100), with respondents with cancer reporting the lowest average score in the quality of life functional categories of work or leisure (74.7 out of 100) activities.
+Furthermore, the latest analysis of the survey indicated difficulty sleeping (26.5%) as one of the symptoms experienced by respondents with cancer which may benefit from further investigation.